Back in my 20s, financial responsibility was a tiny blip on my dating radar.

-Confident people naturally draws people in with their positive aura and makes people think, “ooh, this person feels great, I wonder why.”
+Confident people naturally draw people in with their positive aura and make people think, “ooh, this person feels great.
+I wonder why.”

 The media loves to portray confidence as a suit-wearing, wildly gesturing, pseudo-successful, arrogant interrupter of conversations.
 But this depiction of confidence is downright misleading.

 - Showing off and bragging incessantly